Where you can go on holiday | Check FCDO updates before you travelFind out more

 Same day if tested before 10am.
 If swab is taken after 10am, the results will arrive the next day

-At home or at clinic
+At home and at clinic

 One (Harley Street, London)